rchavarria/blog-post-incubator/unpublished-book-notes/soft-skills-by-john-sonmez.markdown

 How to think like a business
 llevar un negocio. tu negocio.se compone de dos partes. tu producto y marketing. el producto que endes es el serviio d crear software
 Focus on what service you’re providing and how to market that service.
 Think about ways you can improve your offering.
-If you had to describe the specific service you can provide a **Taking action**
+**Taking action**
 If you had to describe the specific service you can provide a perspective employer or client in a single sentence, what would it be?